How to use ashes or clay for brushing teeth

 C) Gently, with a soft-bristled toothbrush.

-D) Using a wire brush.
+D) Aggressively, with a hard-bristled brush.

 • 20.
 After brushing, what should you do?